segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 49 September 27, 2018

+**Today's Progress**: I got rid of my original Rustic project and renamed my remake as the original.
+Not much, I know, but I am trying to get it ready for publication.
+It would be silly to release a theme called Rustic2 without there being a Rustic first.

+**Thoughts**: I'm nervous about it not being perfect when I release it.

 ### Day 48 September 26, 2018

 **Today's Progress**: Today I made some tweaks to the margins and image styling of Rustic.
 I also finally (after several tries) managed to update my local version of WordPress without FTP (we have a firewall in place that seems to block it).
 I learned a teeny tiny bit about SVN.